Schema Markup Guide: SEO and AI Search in 2026 | The Discoverability Company

 }

-Yoast SEO and Rank Math both generate schema markup automatically based on your content.
+Yoast SEO and Rank Math generate schema markup automatically based on your content.
 Yoast handles Organization, Article, and BreadcrumbList out of the box.
 Rank Math is more granular, letting you configure schema per-page and per-post-type.
-For most WordPress sites, a plugin handles 80% of the work.
-The remaining 20% (FAQPage, custom types, Person schema) often requires manual JSON-LD blocks or a dedicated schema plugin like Schema Pro.
+For most WordPress sites, a plugin handles the majority of the work.
+The rest (FAQPage, custom types, Person schema) often requires manual JSON-LD blocks or a dedicated schema plugin like Schema Pro.

 Shopify includes Product and BreadcrumbList schema automatically in most themes.
 You can add additional schema via the theme.liquid file or apps like JSON-LD for SEO.